On this page

 This recording covers the top research-supported exam preparation strategies, plus what to expect from online, open-book exams in the current SFU context, and writing strategies for these exams.
 UPDATED at the end of Summer 2020, based on a survey of the online exam formats that SFU Undergraduates are getting, and their biggest concerns about them.
 Note: SFU students can apply for co-curricular record credit after watching this webinar.

-Additional SLC Webinar recordings on Writing, Learning and Time Management produced during the COVID-19 Crisis - We are constantly adding new webinar recordings over the Summer 2020 term.
+Additional SLC webinar recordings on Writing, Learning and Time Management produced during the COVID-19 crisis: We are constantly adding new webinar recordings.
 Please check back frequently and, where applicable, access the CCR Reflection Form on the top of that page to claim Co-Curricular Record Credit for watching a webinar recording.

 Some tips produced by University of Toronto, with the COVID-19 situation in mind.
 The handout refers to exam accommodations at U of T. If you need accommodations for online exams at SFU, contact the Centre for Accessible Learning.